Surmulot: open software for musical composition

 Motivation

-All software discussed in this page have been developed for personal usage, in order to play with musical composition ideas.
-Since I am not a musician those ideas are a bit weird.
-You can ear actual music and noise produced this way in the following pages: condiments pour silence, rivière, variations for pianos and no past no future.
+The software discussed in this page have been developed for personal usage, in order to play with music composition ideas.
+Since I am not an educated musician those ideas are sometimes a bit weird.
+You can ear actual music and noise produced this way in the following pages: condiments pour silence, rivière, variations pour piano, no past no future and études éparses.

 Why open-source, multi-platform, high-level languages ?

 Open source is a requirement for me.
 First of all I have no money to put into musical software.
 Then I want a total control of my tools.
-Also, very often open source code is easily portable across platforms.
-While currently developping under Windows Vista, soon or later I will go Linux so the tools are to be ready for this change.
+Also, I found open source systems to be easily portable across platforms.

 GeoMaestro